darevski1/homework/DevOps Lab 6 - Bash Scripting/README.md

 #### 6. Write a script that till output your name out of a variable and will display the server uptime
     #!/bin/bash

-    echo "My name is " $USER
+    echo "My name is" $USER
     echo "Server its running for:"  uptime